colinkeenan/silentcast/README.md

 https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd

-After installing the Markdown Preview extenstion, you can't use it until you go into
+After installing the Markdown Preview extension, you can't use it until you go into

 chrome://extensions/